 LanguagesThe human condition is one of many languages, and as a result STEM is practiced and shared through many cultures and languages.
 This means that items in languages other than English will be shared here.

-What is Confusion Research Center?A non-profit distributed hands-on STEM hackerspace using real and virtual teams working on real world problems.
+What is Confusion Research Center?An un-incorporated non-profit distributed hands-on STEM hackerspace using real and virtual teams working on real world problems.

 In 1984 a hands-on science museum, Discovery Hall, was started in Austin, TX by Dr. Jack Turner and Dr. Karl Trappe operating until 1991.
 The BBS was called Confusion Research Center.
 In 2006 it became apparent to some Discovery Hall alumni that it was time for a rebirth and a search for founders and board members was begun.
 Our mission is to explore science, technology, engineering, and mathematics (STEM) using the Socratic Method and hands-on methodologies.
 The second aspect of our effort is to be distributed across individuals, groups, and geography.
 Our primary inspirations are Nikola Tesla, Douglas Engelbart, Harold Rheingold, Richard Feynman, the Exploratorium, the MIT Media Lab, the Cypherpunks, Lawrence Lessig, a growing hackerspace community, and our own experience doing STEM.
 [The Mother of all Demos] [Smart Mob] [Smart Mobs] [Code and Other Laws of Cyberspace]